eddyweddy/aws_demo/README.md

 + aws cli
 + Your own key pair in AWS

 Direct access to an aws account from the command line.
-Lets assume awscli and credentials have been set up.
-Your aws cli is attached to an IAM role that can create and destroy stuff :)
+Lets assume awscli and credentials have been set up, and your aws cli is attached to a provisioning IAM role that can create and destroy stuff :)

 Once you have a keypair, please replace any occurrence of "dev-nonprod.pem" with your own private key to allow ssh to work.
 That should be in